Select a Graduate Advisory Committee Chair

 The field study, thesis, or dissertation topic must be selected by the student in consultation with the major professor and must be approved by the student’s graduate advisory committee prior to the beginning of the research process by the student.
 A student who has satisfied all academic course-related requirements with the exception of the field study, thesis, or dissertation must register for at least one to three semester hours of 5099 or 6099 during any semester/term in which an Application for Graduate Degree has been completed.
 Additionally, candidates who are participating in a directed study, clinical placement, internship, thesis, or dissertation activities are required to enroll for the appropriate course each semester until graduation.

 The subject of the field study, thesis, or dissertation must be connected with the student’s major field.
 Credit on a student’s degree plan for the field study and thesis may not exceed six semester hours.
 The field study, thesis, or dissertation should be approved by the graduate advisory committee before credit can be given.
-A proposal of the thesis/dissertation must be conducted, and written notification of the successful proposal defense sent to the Director of the Graduate School for the student’s records.
+A proposal of the thesis/dissertation must be conducted, and written notification of the successful proposal defense sent to the Dean of the Graduate School for the student’s records.

 Upon a successful defense, the student must submit one pre-approval copy of the field study, thesis, or dissertation to the Graduate School no later than the deadline stated in the University Calendar.
 A pre-approval copy is the completed work of the student which has been formally reviewed and approved by the student’s graduate advisory committee.
 The pre-approval copy must include signatures of the graduate advisory committee.
-The pre-approval copy must be on 8.5 x 11 inch copy paper and of appropriate print quality.

 The guidelines issued by the Graduate School must be followed in writing a field study, thesis, or dissertation.

 After the initial defense is made, the committee shall discuss the defense and converse in closed session with the candidate for further discussion.
-An oral defense of the final thesis/dissertation must be conducted and announced through the Graduate School.

 Thesis and dissertation defenses are to be held in an open forum.
 After the presentation, the student and the committee members will go into a closed hearing to confirm or decline the study approach.
 After the student has successfully defended their thesis or dissertation, the major professor must submit a memo on department letterhead indicating the successful defense.
 Documents should be in near publishable format at that point.
 It is suggested that the student work closely with the graduate committee and Graduate School.